 Since it was perfectly functional and not high on the priorities list, we needed something budget friendly.
 Enter: free yard sale find.

 When I got it home, I took the scissors to it and started cutting away at the yarn.
-My apologies to whoever crafted this guy a few decades ago – it was probably actually super fun in it’s heyday, but the yarn had gotten old and danky and it was time for a trim.
+My apologies to whoever crafted this guy a few decades ago – it was probably actually super fun in it’s heyday, but the yarn had gotten old, stinky, and it was time for a trim.

 In the meantime, have a great weekend folks!
 Happy Thanksgiving to all of my Canadian friends out there.
 I’m so looking forward to getting out and enjoying the fresh air and beautiful colours that this time of year brings.
 What are you guys up to?
 Any big turkey dinner plans or outings with the fam?